malikas05/FlappyBird-Unity/README.md

 # FlappyBird-Unity
-The following repository contains the files for Flappy Bird game made using Unity and C#.
+The following repository contains the files for the clone of Flappy Bird game made using Unity and C#.